 3. Allow Space

-So often less is more in the sales process.
-By allowing some silence and processing time within the conversation your potential client has space to come to their own decision.
-And so be more likely to come to the decision “Yes, I’d like to do this!” rather than fall back on a “No” that they might not really feel, just because they are feeling under pressure to decide quickly.
+So, less is more in the sales process.
+By allowing some silence and processing time within the conversation, your potential client has space to come to their own decision and be more likely to come to the decision “Yes, I’d like to do this!” rather than fall back on a “No” that they might not really feel, just because they are feeling under pressure to decide quickly.

 I’d love to hear what you think!
 Do you catch yourself trying to “convince” or “persuade” people to work with you without much success?
 Which of the above tips will you apply in your next sales conversation to help people come to their own decision?
 Do let me know in the comments below.

 With Love & Gratitude,